 Application configuration is an integral activity prior to the process of integration.
 If your chosen application is Prestashop, credentials need to be provided for validating the agent.
-Here you will find the detailed description on how to configure the agents for the application of Prestashop, Troubleshooting issues and the attributes and action.
+Here you will find the detailed description on how to configure the agents for the application Prestashop, Troubleshooting issues, the attributes and its action.

 Pre-requisites for Prestashop Configuration